-11.1.6 To approve the write-off of bad debts, in consultation with the Chief Executive or the Treasurer, up to the level shown below.
+11.1.6 To approve the write-off of bad debts, obsolete stock and stock discrepancies in consultation with the Chief Executive or the Treasurer, up to the level shown below.
 Amounts for write-off above this value must be referred to the Police and Crime Commissioner for approval, supported by a written report explaining the reasons for the write-off.

-Up to £20,000 Director of Finance

-Over £20,000 Police and Crime Commissioner
+Up to £20,000 Director of Finance Over £20,000 Police and Crime Commissioner

-Up to £100 Head of Accounting Services, Head of Financial Management, Deputy Chief Finance Officer
+Up to £100 Head of Accounting Services, Head of Financial Management, Deputy Chief Finance Officer, Head of Contracts & Procurements